Tasmania and the Sheffield Steamfest by Rail, Road and River

 -

-Daily breakfast at hotels, six lunches, and six dinners
+Daily breakfast, 7 lunches, and 5 dinners

 -

-Drinks included with welcome and special dinner
+Drinks included with welcome and farewell dinners

 -